 FIRE PREVENTION WEEK

-On October 14th, the local Fire Company came to talk to us about Fire Safety.
+On October 21st, the local Fire Company will come to talk to us about Fire Safety.

 Can you recall some important facts they spoke about?

 What should you do if you smell or see smoke?